Waxxx333/HomeSync/README.md

 (.bashrc, .bash_profile, .bash_history, .config, etc).
 It also creates a file of all currently installed packages on your machine so you can automatically reinstall them simply.
 It creates a file: ```$HOME/.config/homesync```, that records the date and time of every time you've ran the it.
 The file also lets the script know that your device path(s) are set in the main script.

-### Release V-0.04
-This is a rolling release program
 ## Screenshot
 ![homesync](https://i.imgur.com/9QsfbP1.png)
 * **Video Demo**  [Click Here](https://vimeo.com/382709077)